proust01/sls-freely-backend-demo/README.md

 ### `serverless offline`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+[http://localhost:3000](http://localhost:3000) to test it from testing tools.

 ## Demo Server App is running on AWS Cloud